kfmaurice/zafroshops-documentation/README.md

 4. Be sure that the build is not broken by it.
 If it is then kindly fix it :-)
 5. You will be notified when your changes are reviewed and merged with the master

-Feel free to edit this file too :-)